Sunil1919-tech/JS_codeChallenge4/README.md

-#Javascript Program using constructor  fun. and classes with constructor
+#Javascript Programusing constructor  fun. and classes with constructor

 Create a constructor function called CreateRoom.
  It takes the person's name and assign it to a room variable.
  After that, create a cleanRoom prototype function,